Lall-091/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

   - **ActiveDirectoryIntegrated**
     - Since driver version 6.0, `authentication=ActiveDirectoryIntegrated` can be used to connect to Azure SQL/Synapse Analytics via integrated authentication.
 To use this authentication mode, you must [federate](/azure/active-directory/hybrid/connect/whatis-fed) the on-premises Active Directory Federation Services (ADFS) with Microsoft Entra ID in the cloud.
 Once you set it up, you can connect by either adding the native library `mssql-jdbc_auth-<version>-<arch>.dll` to the application class path on Windows, or by setting up a Kerberos ticket for cross-platform authentication support.
 You're able to access Azure SQL/Azure Synapse Analytics without being prompted for credentials when you're logged in to a domain-joined machine.
 For more information, see [Connect using ActiveDirectoryIntegrated authentication mode](#connect-using-activedirectoryintegrated-authentication-mode).

-  - **ActiveDirectoryPassword [DEPRECATED]**
-    - ActiveDirectoryPassword is deprecated.
-Migrate to multifactor authentication (ActiveDirectoryInteractive) for user principals.
-For more information, see [Planning for mandatory multifactor authentication for Azure](/entra/identity/authentication/concept-mandatory-multifactor-authentication).
-    - Since driver version 6.0, `authentication=ActiveDirectoryPassword` can be used to connect to Azure SQL/Synapse Analytics with Microsoft Entra username and password.
-For more information, see [Connect using ActiveDirectoryPassword authentication mode](#connect-using-activedirectorypassword-authentication-mode).

   - **ActiveDirectoryInteractive**
     - Since driver version 9.2, `authentication=ActiveDirectoryInteractive` can be used to connect to an Azure SQL/Synapse Analytics via interactive authentication flow (multifactor authentication).
 For more information, see [Connect using ActiveDirectoryInteractive authentication mode](#connect-using-activedirectoryinteractive-authentication-mode).